Reigning Still: Background and development

-Regine Velasquez released her twelfth studio album Covers, Vol. 1 in October 2004.
-The cover album contains remakes of popular Filipino music (OPM) recorded by male artists, and was issued with a bonus Video CD (VCD) of four music videos for its tracks, including Ariel Rivera's "Minsan Lang Kitang Iibigin" and Martin Nievera's "Say That You Love Me".
+Regine Velasquez released her twelfth studio album Covers Volume 1 on October 10, 2004.
+The cover album contains remakes of Original Pilipino Music (OPM) recorded by male artists, and was issued with a bonus Video CD (VCD) of four music videos for its tracks, including Ariel Rivera's "Minsan Lang Kitang Iibigin" and Martin Nievera's "Say That You Love Me".
 The album was a commercial success, selling over 30,000 copies a week after its release and earning a platinum certification from the Philippine Association of the Record Industry (PARI).
 As part of the album's promotion, Velasquez performed in small venue tours, which included the SM North EDSA and The Podium.
-In the same month, it was announced that Velasquez would perform a headlining concert on December 3–4, 2004, at the Araneta Coliseum with a show title called Reigning Still.
+In the same month, it was announced that Velasquez would perform a headlining concert on December 3–4, 2004, at the Araneta Coliseum with a show titled Reigning Still.

-According to the Philippine Daily Inquirers Pablo Tariman, Velasquez had a say in every aspect of the two-night show, which she envisioned to be her "most spectacular ever".
-Similar to her previous arena concert in 2000, R2K: The Concert, Velasquez served as stage and creative director, while Raul Mitra was chosen as musical director.
-During rehearsals and preparations for the show, she revealed her uncertainty staging an arena concert for its physical demands and cost.
-She further said, "This one might be my last...
-And more importantly, if people would still want to see me in a concert like [this] four years from now".
+Velasquez was involved in every aspect of the two-night show, which she envisioned to be her "most spectacular ever".
+Similar to her previous arena concert in 2000, R2K: The Concert, Velasquez served as stage director, while Raul Mitra was chosen as musical director.
+During rehearsals and preparations for the show, she said that she was uncertain about staging an arena concert for its physical demands and cost, adding that this might be her last headlining production.
+She also expressed hesitation saying, "[if] people would still want to see me in a concert like [this] four years from now".
 The show was a joint production by GMA Network and Aria Productions, with Smart Communications as sponsor.
 Velasquez and her team selected Andrew E., Sarah Geronimo, Sheryn Regis, Kyla, Francis Magalona, and Ariel Rivera as special guests.